menickname/waafle/docs/demo.md

 14528        0.901      0.917      AAAA       s__Collinsella_aerofaciens
 ```

 In the case of the first contig, 14237, these fields tell us that the contig was best explained by *Faecalibacterium prausnitzii*.
 The contig had four genes (evident from the `AAAA` synteny). *F. prausnitzii* had a minimum score over these genes of 0.983 (much greater than the threshold of 0.5), and its average score was similarly high at 0.989.
-We are very confident that this contig represents a portion of the *F. prausnitzii* genome.
+We are very confident that this contig represents a fragment of *F. prausnitzii* genome.

 Answer the following questions about the one-species contigs by using shell commands, visual inspection, or internet research:

 ***
-* **Are the species present reasonable for a human gut sample?**
+* **Are the species detected reasonable for a human gut sample?**
 * **Which species contributed the most contigs to the metagenomic assembly?**
-* **Which assignment was WAAFLE least confident about?**
+* **Which taxonomic assignment was WAAFLE least confident about?**
 ***

 When WAAFLE fails to find a one- or two-species explanation, it repeats its search at the next highest-level clades, looking for (e.g.) one-genus vs. two-genera explanations.